pepasflo/swift/README.md

 ## Performance considerations

 [WWDC 2018 #220](https://developer.apple.com/videos/play/wwdc2018/220/) is a great resource for building an intuition around the performance impact of calling [`updateConstraints`](https://developer.apple.com/documentation/uikit/uiview/1622512-updateconstraints).
 TL;DR: keep this method as optimized as possible.

-Gotcha: remember that the call to super should come last.

 # Programatically creating UIWindow